Planning and Operations

 Edit a single job

-1. Click any job card in the board, timeline, or planner list.
+- Click any job card in the board, timeline, or work queue.

-The Quick View also lets you record customer appointment notifications for exact-dated offered or confirmed visits.
+The Planner quick view drawer also lets you record customer appointment notifications for exact-dated offered or confirmed visits.

 Create a planner task